|

 Wilson was on

-a speaking tour in Atlanta in February 1908.
-He held a meeting for children
+a speaking tour in Ontario, Canada in February 1908.
+He held a meeting

-and walked back to where he was staying.
-It was raining and he caught
+for children and walked back to where he was staying.
+He walked in a snow

-a severe chill.
-The chill turned into pneumonia and he died on February
+The chill turned into double pneumonia and he died on February 13, 1908.

-13, 1908.
-His death was a great shock to A. B. Simpson and to the Christian
+His death was a great shock to A. B. Simpson and to the Christian and

-and Missionary Alliance.
-His voice and leadership had been a powerful
+Missionary Alliance.
+His voice and leadership had been a powerful force

-force for Christ.
-He was a man who through the trials of loss and pain
+for Christ.
+He was a man who through the trials of loss and pain had turned

-had turned his life into one of radiant joy and love.
-His daughter Madele
+his life into one of radiant joy and love.
+His daughter Madele Wilson

-Wilson wrote a memorial book after his death called "Henry Wilson
+wrote a memorial book after his death called "Henry Wilson One

 Company.